CathalShandon/my-first-project/README.md

 <a name="bugs"></a>
 ### 5. Bugs
-- When i checked the accessibility of feedback page I discovered I forget to add title to iframe (google map).
-I solved it by adding title "google map".
+- When I checked the accessibility of the feedback page I discovered I forget to add title to the iframe (google map).
+I solved it by adding a title "google map".
-- W3C html validation did not pass for index page and has an error " No space between attributes.".
+- W3C html validation did not pass for the index page and has an error " No space between attributes.".
 I solved this by simply putting a space between the website adress and the target.
 - W3C html validation also had a warning for index page "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections."
-I didnt try to change this beacause i didnt think it was abosolutely necessary.
+I didnt try to change this because i didnt think it was absolutely necessary.

 ![W3C html validation](./assets/images/w3c-html.png)